jrief/django-formset/docs/source/phone-number-field.rst

 parse and format the phone numbers according to the country's conventions.

-Since users often enter a phone number in their local rather than international notation, the component handling the input field should enforce to enter the international prefix for the desired country.
+Since users often enter a phone number in their local rather than international notation, the component handling the input field should enforce entering the international prefix for the desired country.
 This avoids ambiguities and is done by providing a dropdown list with all countries and their international prefix.